figleafteam/vault-integrate-guide/README.md

-# Hello friend!
-It's an instruction how integrate Figleaf Vault to React
+# It's an instruction how integrate Figleaf Vault to React

 > This project includes live example.
 Follow next steps:
 > 1. `npm i`